vishalr-22/Talaash/README.md

 against children (NCRB 2016)

 ## 2. Objective of the Project:
-The objective of this project is to help Central authorities & Police to track down missing children quickly by making use of technology.
+The objective of this project is to help Central authorities & Police to track down missing children quickly with the help of citizens by making use of Technology.

 ## 3. Standard Solution being used:
 * Tracking a missing child using Manual investigation requires both time and experience (to ask right questions).